📋 Chartered Home Standards

 10. Parole & Probation: Guests with parole/probation officers must disclose their officer's contact.
 Non-compliance can result in termination.

 11. Pets: Allow friendly, trained dogs for visits.
-Consider emotional support and service animals as required by law.
+See comments above as Service and Emotional Support Animals.

 12. Access: Grant guests unrestricted home access using a keycode.
 Limit access to non-guests and ensure they notify in advance for non-emergencies.